 The Steering Group is responsible for a number of tasks, including publicising the initiative, overseeing the checking and collating of uncertainties, and taking the final priorities to research funders.
 There are no set rules about how many people need to be on a PSP Steering Group.
-It is usually around 12 but may be larger or smaller.
+It is often around 12 but may be larger or smaller.
 Too large and it becomes difficult to arrange and manage meetings and make decisions, too small and not all of the required people may be represented.
 It is usual for a Steering Group to meet either by teleconference or face to face on a monthly basis in order to keep momentum around the PSP and to maintain their relationship as a team.

 What does the Steering Group commit to?

 Members of the Steering Group will need to agree the resources (including time and expertise) that they will contribute to ensure that each stage of the process is completed.
 These stages include:

 - publicising and taking part in an initial awareness meeting if this happens

 - taking part in monthly Steering Group meetings/teleconferences

 - developing survey form, and other methods where necessary, to gather uncertainties

 - disseminating and publicising the survey as widely as possible

 - overseeing the analysis and interpretation of the survey data